The NIE Visiting Artist Programme is one of NIE’s signature programmes designed to develop the arts, and arts education in Singapore.

 The Visiting Artist Programme will prove to be an exciting and enriching opportunity for the NIE and NTU community as staff and students will have the opportunity to interact, learn from, and collaborate with renowned industry experts in new works of art.
 The programme hopes to nurture new artistic talent and develop the potential of young artist educators, and art lovers.

-The modules that Heng Leun will teach in the August 2017 semester are:
+The module that Milenko will teach in the January 2019 semester is:

-This is an open elective, without pre-requisite, offered to all NIE and NTU undergraduate students.
+This is an unrestricted elective, without pre-requisite, offered to all NIE and NTU undergraduate students.

-Please email the VPA office at firstname.lastname@example.org for registration and payment (if applicable) details.
+Please email the VPA office at firstname.lastname@example.org for registration details.